YONEX4090/MultiSafeHand/README.md

 ## Safe multi-agent reinforcement learning for bimanual dexterous manipulation

-In this paper, we propose Multi-Agent Constrained Proxi-mal Advantage Optimization (MACPAO), which considers the sequence of agent updates and integrates non-stationarity into sequential update schemes. we designed a system comprising three components: object datasets, bimanual dexterous tasks, and the Safe MARL algorithm. **Supplemental material** is available at the provided link [Supplementary Material.pdf](https://github.com/YONEX4090/MultiSafeHand/files/14512193/Supplementary_material_for_IROS.1.pdf)
+In this paper, we propose Multi-Agent Constrained Proxi-mal Advantage Optimization (MACPAO), which considers the sequence of agent updates and integrates non-stationarity into sequential update schemes. we designed a system comprising three components: object datasets, bimanual dexterous tasks, and the Safe MARL algorithm. **Supplemental material** is available at the provided [link](https://github.com/YONEX4090/MultiSafeHand/files/14512193/Supplementary_material_for_IROS.1.pdf)
 .
 <div align="center">